-The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power and Population.
+The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power, Population trends and climate change financing.
 For comparison, United Kingdom, Spain and Malaysia (ranked 16th, 17th, and 18th in Share of global Climate Debt) are included in some diagrams.

 The ‘Per capita Climate Debt‘ accumulated since 2000 of France, United Arab Emirates and Italy are $1,374, $9,200 and $1,295, respectively.
 The second diagram shows the trends between 2010 and 2017, with world average set at 100, for the three countries as well as of United Kingdom, Spain and Malaysia.
 The per capita Climate Debt ranking by October 2017 is shown in brackets.